danielfm/prometheus-for-developers/README.md

 });
 ```

-As you can see, in a summary we specify the percentiles in which we
+As you can see, in a summary we specify the percentiles in which we want the
-want the Prometheus client to calculate and report latencies, while in a
+Prometheus client to calculate and report latencies for, while in a histogram
-histogram we specify the buckets where the observed durations will be
+we specify the duration buckets in which the observed durations will be stored
-classified (i.e. a 300ms duration will be stored in the 250ms-500ms
+as a counter (i.e. a 300ms observation will be stored by incrementing the
-bucket).
+counter corresponding to the 250ms-500ms bucket).

 Our sample application introduces a one-second delay in approximately 5%
 of requests, just so we can compare the average response time with